 Ensure That You Have a Comprehensive First Aid Kit

 If you should feel unwell or have a small fall while out hiking alone there will be no-one around to help you so make sure that you have a decent stocked first aid kit.
 You can buy pretty good kits that contain the majority of the essentials but still have plenty of space for adding your own items too.

-You want to ensure that your kit contains bandages and band aids, scissors, tweezers, painkillers, antihistamines, cortisone cream, insect repellent and any prescription meds that you usually take.
+You want to ensure that your solo hiking medical kit contains bandages and band-aids, scissors, tweezers, painkillers, antihistamines, cortisone cream, insect repellent and any prescription meds that you usually take.